Hidden-is-fun/MBTI_Predictor_Using_Several_Methods/README.md

 # MBTI_Predictor_Using_Several_Methods
 Model fine tuned with BigBird is included

-##### https://drive.google.com/drive/folders/1JvXOZl-g4ANgmWRi7rt36wtTMNQVmcij?usp=sharing Download models from here (And also saved_models if you don't want to generate the models by your self) and copy them to the root folder
+##### https://drive.google.com/drive/folders/1JvXOZl-g4ANgmWRi7rt36wtTMNQVmcij?usp=sharing You CAN download "models" from here (And also "saved_models" if you don't want to generate the models by yourself) and copy them to the root folder
+##### [s]You MUST download "pytorch_model.bin" and copy it to "BigBird_roBERTa_Base" folder to make a prediction[/s]